IBM/aspera-cli/docs/README.erb.md

 --volume $HOME/xferdir:/xferfiles
 ```

-> **Note:** <%=cmd%> is run inside the container, so transfers are also executed inside the container and do not have access to host storage by default.
+> **Note:** <%=tool%> is run inside the container, so transfers are also executed inside the container and do not have access to host storage by default.

 And if you want all the above, simply use all the options: